Polar Bears in Svalbard

 If you’d prefer to mail a check to our office or arrange for a wire transfer, please get in touch with us via the Contact BigAnimals form below

-Price is per person, based on 3 guests
+Price is per person, 3 – 4 guests maximum

-Price is per person, based on 3 guests
+Price is per person, 3 – 4 guests maximum

 *Dates and pricing are subject to change without prior notice due to weather conditions, animal behavior, and currency fluctuation.